"Ria!" Malena shouted into the listening trees, feeling her irritation banking into anger. "We need to get back to the caravan!"

 "Fine!" she stamped her foot angrily.
-"I'm going to leave you here for the wolves to eat!"
+"I'm going to leave you here for the wolves!"

-When her threat didn't elicit the desired response, Malena snarled and turned sharply on her heels.
+When her threat didn't elicit the desired response, Malena snarled and turned on her heels.
 It was too hot, and she was too aggravated to care anymore.
 At least, that's what she told herself.
-As was often the case, children's anger burned fast like candles lit at both ends.

 What if something happened to her? she wondered, a cold twist of dread trickled down her spine.
 What if she fell and hit her head?
 What if...
 Malena swallowed, feeling her stomach do a nauseous flip.
 What if the Huntsmen found us?

 It was the nightmare haunting Malena since leaving London come true, filling her with ice.
 Turning in a tight circle, her blue eyes skipped from bush to tree to snarl of root and back again.
 There was no sigh.
 No telltale hint of red hair among the green and brown foliage.
 No noise.
 Nothing.
 Oh gods...oh gods.